tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240219.md

 - Pack Leader

-### Q: In PROTOTYPE 2. who is referred to as "Tango Primary"?
-- **Correct Answer:** James Heller
-- Alex Mercer
-- Dana Mercer
-- Any Goliaths roaming around

 ### Q: In Psychology, which need appears highest in the "Maslow's hierarchy of needs" pyramid?
 - **Correct Answer:** Esteem
 - Love